LuchyDollar/alx-higher_level_programming/0x00-python-hello_world/README.md

-my README for my python task
+README for my python task